-My favorite go to meal that everyone loves in our house is Shrimp Scampi.
+My favorite go-to meal that everyone loves in our house is Shrimp Scampi.
 I think I like this dish more than anyone.
 On the rare occasion that we go out to dinner, shrimp scampi is my choice (if it’s on the menu)!

 What makes scampi so yummy?
 It’s the butter of course and lots of it!
 Over the years the good dietitian that I am has used less and less butter.
 Years ago I may have used an entire stick of butter, now only about 2 tablespoons.
-Still tastes wonderful, but better for you.
+The scampi tastes wonderful, but better for you.

 I have made this recipe so many times that of course I never follow a recipe.
 Trying to actually think about the recipe to write it down for this blog post was tough.
 I am the kind of cook that puts a little bit of this and a little bit of that in.
 My husband has learned that I experiment and is not surprised at all when a recipe tastes different than the previous attempt.

 This scampi recipe is made the same way each time (now anyway!), so it’s a safe recipe to him.
 He doesn’t need to worry at this point in time that I am going to experiment with the Shrimp Scampi recipe.
 I experimented enough in the past 15 years!
-This recipe has morphed from a Rachel Ray Recipe from one of her cookbooks and the “recipe” one of our favorite beach restaurants uses.
-We of course, don’t have the exact recipe that the Hula Grill in Ocean City uses, however in their early days when the grill wasn’t quite too busy we could watch the chefs cook all the dishes.
+This recipe has morphed from a Rachel Ray recipe from one of her cookbooks and the “recipe” one of our favorite beach restaurants uses.
+We, of course, don’t have the exact recipe that the Hula Grill in Ocean City uses, however in their early days when the grill wasn’t quite too busy we could watch the chefs cook all the dishes.

 Of course, there is always a little bit of Jen in every dish.
 I just can’t seem to follow a recipe exactly.
 I have always been a bit different!

 - 1/4 cup Parmesan cheese grated

 - In a saute pan heat olive oil over medium heat.